Key takeaways

 • Investors haven’t expressed significant concern, as inflation remains lower than 2021-2023 levels.

-Sources: U.S. Bank Asset Management Group Research, U.S. Bureau of Labor Statistics, August 31, 2025.
+Source: U.S. Bank Asset Management Group Research, Bloomberg; September 30, 2015-September 30, 2025.

-Investors and economists worried that this year’s higher imported goods tariffs might boost prices and lead to rising inflation.
+Investors and economists worried this year’s higher imported goods tariffs might boost prices and lead to rising inflation.
 However, while certain goods prices increased relative to pre-tariff levels, the impact has not been as large or as widespread as investors initially feared.
 “Investors today watch inflation closely because of the uncertainty related to tariff impacts,” says Bill Merz, head of capital markets research for U.S. Bank Asset Management Group.
 Prices for often-imported goods like household furnishings, household supplies and apparel have accelerated so far this year.

 Core inflation holds steady

 Volatile food and energy prices greatly impact inflation as measured by the broad, commonly cited headline CPI number.
 However, market professionals often focus on core inflation measures, which exclude volatile food and energy costs.
-In August, the 12-month core CPI remained stable versus July at 3.1%.
-1
+In September, the 12-month core CPI fell slightly versus August at 3.0%.
+1 Shelter costs increased by 3.6% year-over-year, comprising more than one-third of the CPI goods and services basket, significantly contributing to sticky inflation.
+1 All items less food, energy and shelter decelerated to 2.6% year-over-year from 2.4% in January.
+2

-Sources: U.S. Bank Asset Management Group Research, U.S. Bureau of Labor Statistics, August 2025.
+Source: U.S. Bank Asset Management Group Research, Bloomberg; September 30, 2015-September 30, 2025.

 The Trump tariff question

-“Investors are assessing what tariff rate or tariff policy duration ultimately leads to higher prices.
+Investors are assessing what tariff rate or tariff policy duration will ultimately lead to higher prices.
 In other words, what’s the threshold when businesses can no longer avoid passing on higher tariff costs to consumers?”

 Tom Hainlin, national investment strategist for U.S. Bank Asset Management Group